y0usSs3F/Bug_Hunting_Scripts/bug4you/README.md

 #
-### You should open the script and provide bunch of API Keys and Tool's Paths on the begininng of the script
+### You should open the script and provide bunch of API Keys and Paths of different Tools on the begininng of the script

 #